I took some photos on my trip to Eastern Ontario over Thanksgiving weekend worth sharing, so I’ll start and finish the post with two autumn scenes.

 On my drive back to Quebec, I passed a farmer’s field in Martintown with its straw all rolled up and ready to take back to the farm, to use for bedding.
 It’s wrapped in a nylon net rather than bagged in a wrapper that protects hay from the elements and converts it to haylage or silage – meaning it’s partly fermented.

 That’s actually a majestic view of a well-kept field, with hedgerow fences in view and a forest to the left.
 Eastern Ontario has some gorgeous farm country.
+My only complaint is they are too permissive about deforestation.
+I’ve seen too many woods ripped out there.
+This is not the world we need.

 This is a long-running “lifestyle” blog about the pleasures of living like a farm kid in an urban context.
 You’ll find a wide range of topics that pertain to food, crafts, energy efficiency, and DIY.
 There’s a big focus on ecology and wildlife because this has brought me a lot joy – but this is also the greatest potential we have of restoring some balance to nature where we live.